VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Conclusion

 In particular, we find that a significant fraction of the $z=0$ feature originates from stars formed during an earlier, high-redshift interaction at $z\approx3$, which have similar chemical abundances to the accreted population at $z\approx2$.
 As we decrease the significance of the progenitor at $z\approx2$ using genetic modifications, the contribution of its accreted component diminishes accordingly.
 However, this is compensated by the growth of the earlier, starburst population to conserve the same total stellar and dynamical mass, resulting in similar chemodynamics for the GSE-like feature.

 Our study highlights the importance of modelling the full cosmological formation scenario when interpreting Galactic data at $z=0$.
 We explicitly demonstrate the importance of capturing the multiple high-redshift interactions, as well as the response of the central galaxy to each of them to obtain a full account of the several contributors to the final metal-poor, radial halo population.
-Robust inferences of past merger progenitors thus require a wide exploration of cosmological early scenarios, sampling a spectrum of progenitors, mass ratios and infall geometry, to establish robust signatures distinguishing them.
+Robust inferences of past merger progenitors thus require a wide exploration of cosmological early scenarios, sampling a spectrum of progenitors, mass ratios, and infall geometry, to establish robust signatures distinguishing them.
 As shown by this study, the genetic modification approach combined with high-resolution zoomed simulations offers great potential to efficiently achieve this objective, and inform us on the cosmological formation scenario of our Milky Way.
+In particular, further genetic modifications controlling the angular momentum accretion history from the initial conditions (\citealt{Cadiou2021AngMomGM, Cadiou2022}) could allow us to vary the infall times and orbital parameters of GSE progenitors, in addition to their mass ratios studied here.